dsl-unibe-ch/vegetation-anomalies/README.md

 ## Converting NetCDF to TIF

+To convert NetCDF files to TIF use the following command.
+The output files have the same name but the extension is ".tif".
+`python netcdf_to_tif_converter.py <input_files...>`

 ## Merging Multiple TIF to One

 The following command can be used to merge input_files... into one merged_file.
 Their format should be TIF.